UteH/variableMetadataExtractor/README.md

 # variable-generation
-This repository contains R code which extracts metadata for variables from STATA (dta) files.
+This repository contains R code which extracts metadata for variables from Stata (dta) files.